Front Page Detectives

 The Fourth Of July was always a big weekend for East Moline, Illinois, resident Jone Knapton.

-In 2003, Kone was busy working on a project for his work and told her daughter maybe there was a better time for her to visit, according to KWQC.
-Her daughter, Nicole Rasmussen, wanted to bring her boyfriend home and show him the festivities along the Mississippi River.
+In 2003, Kone was busy working on a project for her job and told her daughter maybe there was a better time for her to visit, according to KWQC.
+The daughter, Nicole Rasmussen, had hoped to bring her boyfriend home and show him the Independence Day festivities along the Mississippi River.

 Article continues below advertisement